Healthy Homes Assessment St Leonards

 Insulation St Leonards

-Insulation needs to be in compliance with the R-values required for your area
+Insulation needs to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation standard.

 St Leonards Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside of the building It’s about having to ensure there is somewhere for rain, surface or ground water, and to prevent it from getting into the building.
-When it is damp and moisture, it’s usually what you don’t see that can become a big problem and end up causing damage to your investment as well as harming your tenant’s well-being.
+Protecting your rental property from dampness isn’t just about the interior of the building it is also about the outside.
+You must ensure there is somewhere for surface as well as groundwater to move and stop it from coming inside.
+When it comes to moisture and damp it’s frequently what you don’t see that can cause a lot of trouble, causing damage to your investment and affecting the tenant’s well-being.

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+See the full details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection